 NATIONAL FIRE PUP DAY

-National Fire Pup Day on October 1 recognizes the canine firefighters that have long been members of fire departments across the country.
+National Fire Pup Day on October 1st recognizes the canine firefighters that have long been members of fire departments across the country.

 In the days of the horse-drawn fire carts, they provided a valuable service, having a natural affinity to horses.
-The Dalmatians would run alongside the horses, in front of or beneath the wagon axles and clear the way for safety.
+The Dalmatians duty was to run alongside the horses.
+They ran in front of or beneath the wagon axles clearing the way.

 HOW TO OBSERVE #NationalFirePupDay

+Learn more about fire pup history.
+Visit rover.com to learn more.
 Use #NationalFirePupDay to post on social media.

-There are over 1,200 national days.
+There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!